UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 If we include the "#" symbol in a command in R, everything following it will be ignored.
 This lets us enter comments into our code.

-## R packages

-R packages extend the functionality of R.  Over 10,000 packages have been written by others.
-It's also possible to write your own packages; this can be a great way of disseminating your research and making it useful to others.
-A number of useful packages are installed by default with R (are part of the R core distribution).
-We'll cover installing and using packages in more detail in a [later lesson]({{ page.root }}/08-using-r-packages/).
-The teaching machines at the University have a number of additional packages installed by default.
-We can see the packages installed on an R installation via the "packages" tab in Rstudio, or by typing `installed.packages()` at the prompt.

 > ## Challenge 6
 >